Ludvig-Lundberg/Ludvig-Lundberg/README.md

 <h1 align="center">Ludvig Lundberg</h1>

-<div align="center">Hello 👋, My name is Ludvig and I am a Junior Frontend Developer based in Malmö, Sweden.
+<div align="center">Hello 👋, My name is Ludvig and I am a Junior Frontend Developer based in Sweden.
 I of course know HTML, CSS/SCSS, Javascript/Typescript but also ReactJS, NextJS, mySQL, NodeJS and more.</div>
 <br>
 <br>